Where is Bhutan, Interesting Facts & Location

 Striking arts and metal works are the fantastic creation of this place and have become a significant reason to travel.

-Juni Handmade Paper Factory and Bumthang Owl Trek are must doable things in Thimphu.
+Juni Handmade Paper Factory and Bumthang Owl Trek are the most doable things in Thimphu.
 The Bumthang Owl Trek is the wildest and engaging activities to do in Thimphu.
 Therefore You will run into hundreds of these majestic birds in this trek.
 Hooting at night is what they do to entertain us.
 You can also have a beautiful three long day trip and explore the Bhumthang and Choekar valleys.
+We can get a spectacular view so Mount Gangkarpunsum, ZampalamChudek, and TharpalingGompas

 Thimpu is the capital of Bhutan

 Traveling and discovering the life of Bhutanese in Thimpu has become a dream of many enthusiast travelers.
-The prominent city offers you a wide variety of things to observe, such as a long list of Buddhist sites, Monastery, museums, and other beautiful places to explore.
+This cultural rich city offers you a wide variety of things to observe, such as a long list of Buddhist sites, Monastery, museums, and other beautiful places to explore.

 Welcome to Paro